Department of Labor Logo United States Department of Labor

 • Maintain network and computer system security

-• Evaluate and optimize network or system performance
+• Evaluate and optimize network and system performance

-• Add users to a network, and assign and update security permissions on the network
+• Add users to a network and assign security permissions

-• Train users in the proper use of hardware and software
+• Train users on the organization’s network and systems

-• Interpret and solve problems when a user or an automated monitoring system alerts them that a problem exists
+• Diagnose and resolve problems when alerted by a user or an automated monitoring system

 Work Environment About this section